 I usually draft a year-end post on this website, but as I’m busily mired in what I hope will be my next novel, I’ve been finding it difficult to keep up.
 For a multitude of reasons 2018 was a much more difficult year than I ever expected it to be.
 There were some big changes in my life along the way, but nothing I hadn’t weathered before.

 Yet, as I’m finding, there are only so many hours in the day, and while it’s fun to update blogs and interact with readers and fans, I don’t think it’s too big a stretch to say that those same readers and fans would rather I work on the next thing then to blog about it.
 Social media/website management/promotion are all a grind.
 I’m amazed at the writers who manage to churn out a near steady stream of stuff like that.
 But when you work from home as well as care for your child, you have to use those hours wisely.

-With no major projects on the horizon ready to be announced, I’m going to shutter this website until next year.
+With no major projects on the horizon ready to be announced, I’m going to shutter this website for the next little while.
 I’m making good progress on my next book and hope to have it completed (first draft, anyway) by spring of next year.
 I’ll still pop in periodically, and hope to be able to update everyone on some potentially BIG news early next year, hopefully sooner).

 Thanks for reading my books.
 Thanks for reading this website. if you clicked on through to learn about me and my work you’ll find about 8 years worth of writing.
 If you want to get in touch, drop me a line.
 I always answer.

 PS: Magicians Impossible is still in stores and still makes a great Christmas gift.
 Get it here or at your favorite bookseller:

 It’s strange when your idols become your colleagues, and become your friends.
 Such is the case of legendary filmmaker Don Coscarelli, whose notable work includes Bubba Ho-Tep, the Beastmaster, and a film series of note called Phantasm.